redhug1/vault-unsealer-TLS/README.md

 A tool to implement auto-unsealing of HashiCorp Vault nodes that use TLS.

+After unsealing vault it also refresh's any timed out tokens.

 This was derived from: https://github.com/devops-rob/vault-unsealer

 The article for the original code: https://www.hashicorp.com/blog/running-vault-on-nomad-part-3